-There is only one gun that the author knows of that operates similar to these manners, and that is the meme-y-ist of pistols – the Desert Eagle.
+One such gun that operates similar to this manner is the meme-y-ist of pistols – the Desert Eagle.
 In this gun, the gas is actually siphoned off directly in front of the chamber, before running forward in a tube parallel under the barrel.
 At the front end of the barrel, the gas is vented downward into a chamber that is sealed on the rear end with a piston head attached directly to the slide.
 The gas pressure then forces the slide rearward against its hefty mass and spring pressure.
 As the slide begins to move backwards, the rotating bolt head (very similar to an AR) remains locked into the otherwise immobilized barrel trunnion.
 The slide (acting as the BCG would in an AR) rotates the bolt head in a camming action as the two are drawn apart, until finally the bolt turns enough to unlock and open.
 To ensure the bolt head remains aligned during the rest of the operation, a spring-loaded plunger (otherwise pressed back into the slide when in battery) temporarily rides forward and in between two of the locking lugs.

 (It should be noted that the author does not consider himself to be totally ridiculous, as he did limit himself to the far more practical and comfortable .357 magnum version of the gun.)